 The carl’s son saw that the long-stalking troll must soon overtake him.
 Therefore, he said: ”What shall we do now, my Búkolla?”

-“Take a hair from my tail, and lay it on the earth,” said Búkolla, and then she said to the hair: “I will and spell that you become so high a mountain that none, but the flying bird can pass it.”
+“Take a hair from my tail, and lay it on the earth,” said Búkolla, and then she said to the hair: “I proclaim that you become so high a mountain that none but the flying bird can pass it.”

 The Troll Gets its Comeuppance